Understand enough to make better decisions

 Responsible AI

-Know what should not be entered into public AI tools.
+Know what should not go into public AI tools.

-Keep human judgment involved in communication and decisions.
+Keep human judgment involved in messages, decisions, and quality review.

 Founder story

-Joe Comly spent years building and operating home care agencies before creating AI for Home Care.
+Joe Comly built and operated home care agencies before creating AI for Home Care.

 As President and CRO of Home Matters Caregiving in Pennsylvania and Ohio, Joe helped grow and support multiple agency locations while leading a centralized administrative team.

-His experience included recruiting caregivers, filling shifts, completing in-home assessments, writing care plans, handling staffing challenges, meeting with referral sources, and building systems for recruiting, onboarding, intake, scheduling, and service delivery.
+His work included recruiting caregivers, filling shifts, completing in-home assessments, writing care plans, handling staffing pressure, meeting with referral sources, and building systems for recruiting, onboarding, intake, scheduling, and service delivery.

-AI for Home Care was created to help agency leaders understand where AI can realistically help, where it cannot, and how to make informed decisions without becoming technologists.
+AI for Home Care was created to help agency leaders understand where AI may realistically help, where it may not, and how to make informed decisions without becoming technologists.

 Request Program Information

-Share the basics below and we will follow up with information about the self-guided AI readiness training program.
+Share the basics below and we will follow up with program information.
+Requesting details does not require a sales commitment.

-Start with education, shared language, and responsible boundaries before investing in tools or changing workflows.
+Start with shared language, realistic use cases, and safer first steps before investing in tools or changing workflows.